Brunomachadob/same-studio-game-discount/README.md

-# smart-game-discounts
+# Studio fidelity program

 Smart game discount rules based on other games you already own.

-By default, only one rule will be applied, being the one with higher discount rate, but discount can be staked upon configuration.
+By default, only one discount rule will be applied, being the one with higher discount rate, but discount can be staked upon configuration.

 ## Discount Rules